The 2030 Agenda for Sustainable Development

 Development Assistance Committee

 The OECD’s Development Assistance Committee (DAC) is an international forum for donor governments to exchange policy experience and identify good practice.
-The DAC is internationally recognised for its development statistics, and its peer reviews of members’ development programs are well regarded.
+The DAC sets and monitors global standards in key areas of overseas development assistance, compiles development statistics and facilitates peer reviews of members’ development programs.

-Australia is playing an active role in DAC processes to modernise Official Development Assistance (ODA) measures, standards and systems.
-This has included: recent adjustments to the way ODA loans are measured; a commitment in 2014 to target ODA to countries most in need; and, work on a new measure for ‘total official support for development’ to complement the ODA measure.
+Australia is an active member of the DAC, contributing to reform efforts currently underway to increase the forum’s relevance and impact.
+Australia has also played an active role in efforts to modernise Official Development Assistance (ODA) measures, standards and systems.
+This has included: adjustments to the way ODA loans are measured; a commitment to target ODA to countries most in need; updates to peace and security directives and work on a new measure for ‘total official support for sustainable development’ to complement the ODA measure.

 Millennium Development Goals